mui/toolpad/docs/data/toolpad/studio/components/text-field/text-field.md

 ## API

-See the documentation below for a complete reference to all props available to the textfield component in Toolpad.
+See the documentation below for a complete reference to all props available to the textfield component in Toolpad Studio.

 - [`<textfield />`](/toolpad/studio/reference/components/text-field/#properties)